AdamKyle/adambalan.com.blog.posts/posts/2017-04-12-arctic-events.md

 - ~~You can have events with duplicate names, this should throw an error.~~
 - Why do we put such emphasis on passing returned value of `before` to `main` and then from main to `after` and then back to `trigger` for return a final value?
 What if the value is just undefined or null?

+## Update to the post

+### [ 2017/04/12 ]

+At the time of this update I have fixed one of the issues.
+Which is duplicate events.

 ## Is The Project Maintained?

 All Arctic projects are maintained, although not on a regular or consistent basis, how ever they are maintained and updated every so often.
 Most of the times its just updating dependencies, running tests and seeing if anything broke.